eugeneoei/drf-postgresql-simple-jwt/README.md

 # Todos

-- Add `CommentReaction` model
+- [ ] Add `CommentReaction` model
+- [ ] Add Follower-Followee relationship
+- [ ] Include pagination information for related fields in each model
+    - tweets results when querying for a user to include total count of tweets
+    - comments results when querying for a tweet to include total count of comments
-- Blacklist tokens on password update and when tokens are refreshed
+- [ ] Blacklist tokens on password update and when tokens are refreshed
-- Include `sql` script to preload data
+- [ ] Include `sql` script to preload data
 ```bash
 # psql -h 127.0.0.1 -d <db-name> -f path/to/sql/script
 psql -h 127.0.0.1 -d drf_custom_user_model -f ./scripts/data.sql